Azoyalabs/.github/profile/README.md

-The Future of Finance at your convenience: AzoyaLabs is your one-stop for a smooth Defi, NFT & Gaming experience on Terra Blockchain.
+The Future of Web3 at your convenience: AzoyaLabs is committed to creating quality products on Fetch to make Blockchain, DeFi and NFTs accessible for everyone.

 On our github you will find:
 - Website templates
-- Smart contracts for Terra
+- Smart contracts for CosmWasm blockchains
 - Utilities
 - Press Releases

 Our projects include:
 - Main website https://AzoyaLabs.com
 - Liquidation Dashboard for Anchor https://TerraDefi.AzoyaLabs.com
+- Hub for the Fetch blockchain https://fetchstation.azoyalabs.com/
+- Custom Smart Contracts

 <!--